 How to Join

-The first step to join Air Force ROTC at BGSU is to register for our Spring '15 Aerospace Studies 1120 course.
+The first step to join Air Force ROTC at BGSU is to register for our Fall Aerospace Studies 1110 course or the Spring Aerospace Studies 1120 course.
 Before you do that, see the entry requirements below:

 Be accepted to our university or one of our cross-town universities we service.
 Sign-up to take AFROTC courses as a freshman or sophomore.
 You must have a minimum college cumulative GPA of 2.0 (if you had prior college courses) to enter the program.
 You must meet minimum cumulative GPA of 2.5 by the end of your sophomore Fall semester (see note below).

 Air Force ROTC requires a minimum of 3 years to complete.
 You must be a full-time student.

 If you have any history of diagnosed medical issues (such as asthma, ADD/ADHD, learning disabilities, eating disorders, eczema/atopic dermatitis, depression/anxiety, etc.) or you take a prescription medication, please let us know.
 We can help find out if you will be qualified to be an officer before you start.
 Not all medical issues are disqualifying, but we need to know upfront.

 New cadets must have a sports physical to participate in our physical training program.

 As a member of our program, you must be within the Air Force body mass standard.

 You will also have to pass the Air Force Physical Fitness Assessment by the third semester.

 The most current information on body mass and fitness assessment standards can be found on the Air Force ROTC Fitness Requirements webpage.